iKarTehFox/web-clock/README.md

 # web-clock
- Online digital clock web app built on Bootstrap 5.3 with customizability in mind!
+ An online digital clock web app built with Bootstrap 5.3.3, focused on customizability.
  Inspired by [online-clock](https://github.com/tmasri/online-clock) by tmasri

  Check it out in action! ([Website](https://online-clock.pages.dev))

 # Features

 ### Clock Mode
- Pick between 12 and 24-hour modes
+ Pick between 12 or 24-hour clock modes
 ### Clock Display
  Display the time in 7 different methods (Radix/Conversions)
  Add a box/bottom border to the clock container (solid, dashed, dotted, double)